TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ### The Desolations and the Recreance
 The Voidbringers followed humanity to Roshar trying to destroy it or force humanity off it and into Damnation.
 In order to protect humanity, the Almighty choose ten individuals, likely during [[Proving Day\|Proving Day]], to become his emissaries and leaders of mankind.
 Mankind, led by the Heralds and their [[Knights Radiant\|chosen knights]], fought them off ninety-nine times in what are known as [[Desolation\|Desolations]].
 Between each Desolation experiencing a period of peace.
 Finally in [[Aharietiam\|Aharietiam]], the Last Desolation, the Voidbringers were defeated and cast back into the Tranquiline Halls.
 The Heralds followed to force them out of this heaven as well, heralding the Era of Solitude.
 On Roshar, the Knights Radiant were left behind, although they ultimately betrayed humankind in the [[Day of Recreance\|Day of Recreance]].
 One explanation for the betrayal is that the Knights Radiant imitated great powers and pretended a holy calling using elaborate tricks and once this was discovered they fled.
 Whatever explanation is given, it is believed that the Knights Radiant betrayed mankind, gaining the moniker of the Lost Radiants.
+Following their betrayal of mankind, they were cursed by the Almighty as punishment.

 ## Branches and Varieties
 Vorinism is known to have at least four branches, the orthodox variety practiced by Alethkar, Jah Keved, and Kharbranth; and the more heterodox varieties practiced by adherents in Herdaz, New Natanan, and Thaylenah.
 Vorinism has also been syncretized with other religions, such as in the Riran faith, which incorporates Vorin and Iriali teachings.
+Scholars consider religions such as the Emuli faith to be a splinter religion of Vorinism, though this is debated.
 While culturally and doctrinally diverse, the various denominations and branches have several core similarities, such as a belief in the Almighty and the Heralds.

 ### Herdazian Vorinism
 Herdazian Vorinism is a heterodox variety of Vorinism which varies from the more orthodox variety.
 Little is known about Herdazian Vorinism, except that their doctrine, contrary to the orthodox, permits male literacy.
+They hold some memory of the polytheistic religion followed by the ancient Herdazians, presumably from before the country was converted to Vorinism.
+The prevalence and position of these gods in their faith is currently unknown, however, some Herdazians are known to pray to the old gods.

 ### Natan Vorinism
 Vorinism practiced by the Natan people also varies from the orthodoxy.
 Alongside the Almighty and the Heralds, they also worship the moons, with [[Nomon\|Nomon]] as the most important.
 They believe that these moons are sentient and are able to take human form, and consider two to be female and one to be male.
 A myth in their faith speaks of how their people were born when an ancient queen named [[Tsa\|Tsa]] had children with Nomon, granting them their blue skin.
 Thus religious Natan people claim ancestry from Nomon himself.
 Many Vorin people consider them to be "almost pagan," and question their true devotion.